Is Obesity in American Nursing Homes on the Rise?

 Patients who are obese often suffer from potentially dangerous comorbidities, such as heart disease, type 2 diabetes, certain types of cancer, and are at an increased risk of stroke.
 Obese patients also often struggle with muscle tone, flexibility, mobility, and skin conditions.

 It is incredibly important that nursing homes are equipped, trained, and staffed to manage the various needs of their residents.
 Nursing homes should provide an environment of safety and comfort for every resident.
-If you have concerns about the quality or safety of a nursing home, contact the nursing home abuse attorneys at Brown & Brothers today.
+If you have concerns about the quality or safety of a nursing home, contact the nursing home abuse attorneys at Brown, Christie & Green today.

 Obesity Rates Across the U.S.